Crell/Serde/README.md

 #### `arrayType`

-On both a `#[SequenceField]` and `#[DictionaryField]`, the `arrayType` argument lets you specify the class that all values in that structure are.
-For example, a sequence of integers can easily be serialized to and deserialized from most formats without any additional help.
+On both a `#[SequenceField]` and `#[DictionaryField]`, the `arrayType` argument lets you specify the class or single scalar type (via `ScalarType`) that all values in that structure are.
+For example, a sequence of integers can easily be serialized to and deserialized from most formats without any additional help, but specifying `ScalarType::Int` will ensure that upon deserialization there will be only int values in the array.
 However, an ordered list of `Product` objects could be serialized, but there's no way to tell then how to deserialize that data back to `Product` objects rather than just a nested associative array (which would also be legal).
 The `arrayType` argument solves that issue.

 If `arrayType` is specified, then all values of that array are assumed to be of that type.
 On deserialization, then, Serde will look for nested object-like structures (depending on the specific format), and convert those into the specified object type.